Edinburgh Award in Community Building

 The Award will appear on your Higher Education Achievement Report (HEAR) alongside your degree.
 You will also receive a certificate of recognition from the University of Edinburgh for every version of the Award completed.

-The opportunity to contribute to the School of Maths community
+The Opportunity to Contribute to the School of Maths Community

 In completing the Edinburgh Award in Community Building, you have the chance to have a direct, positive impact on your very own academic community.
 You will also have the chance to meet other students in your year.